 Stoker: Uncle Charlie is one of these in the screenplay, superficially glib, manipulative and charming, but he seems to have a seriously low threshold for physical aggression and beats several people to death with his bare hands or whatever's handy.
+He also seems to be incapable of leading a functional adult life independently of others.
 His affection for his niece is more as an extension of himself than anything else.
 India seems to be likewise, but she's more of the Hollywood, unnaturally-cool-and-collected variety.

 In Conspiracy, Nazis official Reinhard Heydrich shows all of the classic traits: Superficial charm, glibness, personal manipulation, compulsive recklessness ("the secret to enjoying life is to live dangerously," he says), and an utter lack of empathy.
 Kenneth Branagh came away from the role convinced that inside the man, there was no principle, no passion, and no emotion except for a desire to dominate others.
 He went so far as to say that Heydrich didn't even seem especially anti-Semitic: The man simply lusted after power, and the fact that said power meant the murders of six million Jews was incidental.

 Butch Cavendish from The Lone Ranger, who's primary motivation is to fulfill his own selfish desires and murders anyone who so much as annoys him.

 Daniel Lugo has exactly zero redeeming characteristics in Pain and Gain, and feels no remorse for any of his actions.